Karall0k/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

 This activity evaluates the climate data taken from weather stations in Honolulu, Hawaii.
 SQLalchemy, Pandas, and Matplotlib were used to analyze the datasets that are stored in a SQLite database.
-The final results are displayed using a Flask API that can be accessed here:
+The final results are displayed using a Flask API.